Medically reviewed on Nov 15, 2018

 Respiratory: Nasopharyngitis (7%), bronchospasm (1%)

-<1% (Limited to important or life-threatening): Anaphylaxis, angioedema, gastroenteritis with severe diarrhea and prolonged vaccine viral shedding in infants with SCID, hematochezia, immune thrombocytopenia (ITP), intussusception, Kawasaki disease, seizure, transmission of vaccine virus from recipient to nonvaccinated contacts, urticaria
+<1%, postmarketing, and/or case reports: Anaphylaxis, angioedema, gastroenteritis (with severe diarrhea and prolonged vaccine viral shedding in infants with SCID), hematochezia, immune thrombocytopenia (ITP), intussusception, Kawasaki syndrome, secondary infection (transmission of vaccine virus from recipient to nonvaccinated contacts), seizure, urticaria

 Concerns related to adverse effects:

-• Anaphylactoid/hypersensitivity reactions: Immediate treatment (including epinephrine 1 mg/mL) for anaphylactoid and/or hypersensitivity reactions should be available during vaccine administration (NCIRD/ACIP, 2011).
+• Anaphylactoid/hypersensitivity reactions: Immediate treatment (including epinephrine 1 mg/mL) for anaphylactoid and/or hypersensitivity reactions should be available during vaccine administration (ACIP [Kroger 2017]).

 • Intussusception: An increased risk of intussusception was observed with a previously licensed rotavirus vaccine.
 Cases have been noted in postmarketing reports and a temporal association has been observed in postmarketing observational studies with current vaccines.
 Cases were noted within 21 to 31 days of the first dose, with a clustering of cases within the first 7 days following administration.
 An increased risk was also observed within the first 7 days of the second dose.
 Use of RotaTeq and Rotarix is contraindicated with a history of intussusception.
 In postmarketing experience, intussusception resulting in death following a second dose has been reported following a history of intussusception after the first dose.

-• Gastrointestinal disease: Use with caution in infants with history of GI disorders, acute mild GI illness, chronic diarrhea, failure to thrive, congenital abdominal disorders, and abdominal surgery; vaccine may be used with controlled gastroesophageal reflux disease.
-ACIP recommends that the vaccine should generally not be administered to infants with acute moderate or severe gastroenteritis.
-(CDC/ACIP [Cortese, 2009]).
+• GI disease: Use with caution in infants with history of GI disorders, acute mild GI illness, chronic diarrhea, failure to thrive, congenital abdominal disorders, and abdominal surgery; vaccine may be used with controlled gastroesophageal reflux disease.
+ACIP recommends that the vaccine should generally not be administered to infants with acute moderate or severe gastroenteritis (CDC/ACIP [Cortese 2009]).
 Rotarix is contraindicated with a history of an uncorrected congenital malformation of the GI tract; RotaTeq and Rotarix are contraindicated with a history of intussusception.

 Concurrent drug therapy issues:

-• Vaccines: In order to maximize vaccination rates, the ACIP recommends simultaneous administration (ie, >1 vaccine on the same day at different anatomic sites) of all age-appropriate vaccines (live or inactivated) for which a person is eligible at a single clinic visit, unless contraindications exist (NCIRD/ACIP, 2011).
+• Vaccines: In order to maximize vaccination rates, the ACIP recommends simultaneous administration (ie, >1 vaccine on the same day at different anatomic sites) of all age-appropriate vaccines (live or inactivated) for which a person is eligible at a single clinic visit, unless contraindications exist.
+The ACIP prefers each dose of a specific vaccine in a series come from the same manufacturer when possible; however vaccination should not be deferred because a specific brand name is unavailable (ACIP [Kroger 2017]).

 • Adults: Not intended for use in adults.